Rxwll/Rxwll/README.md

   Hello!, my name is Raul 👋

-- 👀 I’m interested in coding
+- 👀 I’m interested in learn about new topics!!
-- 🌱 I’m currently learning
+- 🌱 I’m currently studing in P'urhepecha Higher Technological Institute
+-

 <!---
 Rxwll/Rxwll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.